simongregersen/thyultra/content.en/_index.md

 of the rare and spectacular Atlantic dune heath.

 Race either **12 km**, **24 km**, **50 km**, **50 miles (81 km)**, or **100 km** on foot through
-grand scenery characterized by the windy coastal dunes and atmospheric plantations.
+grand scenery characterized by the coastal dunes, heathlands, and dune plantations.
 The course will take you onto small single tracks in-between the dunes, down to the beach, and through coniferous plantations and small coastal fishing villages where fishing cutters are still beached every day.